standardnotes/docs/docs/self-hosting/configuration-options.md

 ### AWS Async Communication (Optional)

-If you do not want to use Redis as the communication channel between services, you can configured your async communication to be done via Amazon Web Services.
+If you do not want to use Redis as the communication channel between services, you can configure your async communication to be done via Amazon Web Services.

 > **Note** We do not support configuring AWS secret and access keys in the environment variables as this is generally bad practice.
 If you would like to utilize SNS, SQS and S3, please configure an appropriate IAM user and role for the server on which you self-host your application as [best practice](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#sharing-credentials).